goodolcuppa/typr/README.md

 Requires `windows-curses` on Windows.

-# Installation
+# Usage

 The program can be run using the `typr` command if `source path/to/.typr.sh` has been added to your shell's .rc file.
-Alternatively, the program can be run using `python main.py <mode ("dict"/"text")> <file (or "default")> <zen_mode true or false>`.
+Alternatively, the program can be run using `python main.py <flags/arguments>`.

+# Arguments

+A file can be specified as an argument when using the command.
+How this file is used depends on the flags passed.

 # Flags

 ```
 -d, --dict (default):
     Use a text file as a dictionary to select words at random.
-A specific file in /dictionaries can be specified as an argument, or it can be left blank to use the default.
 -t, --text:
     Use a text file as an extract to type from.
-A specified file in /texts can be specified as an argument, or it can be left blank to use the default.
 -z, --zen:
     Enables zen mode, preventing all stats from being displayed and providing a minimal experience.
 ```